Skip to main content

 validate_command \

-"Failed to add user:$EMAIL to org role $ROLE" \
+"Failed to add user:$EMAIL to billing account role $ROLE" \

 gcloud organizations add-iam-policy-binding $ANALYSIS_ORG_ID \